Ciipher: 2021: Debut with I Like You and Blind

 On December 12, 2020, Rain announced Ciipher would debut with their first extended play I Like You on March 15, 2021.

 On September 28, 2021, Ciipher released their second extended play Blind.

-2022–present: The Code, Boys Planet and Fantasy Boys, Evnne and lineup changes
+2022–present: The Code, Boys Planet and Fantasy Boys, Evnne and disbandment

 On May 11, 2022, Ciipher released their third extended play The Code.

 Keita and Tag participated in Mnet's reality competition show Boys Planet. and on February 20, 2023, Hyunbin became a contestant on Fantasy Boys.

-On August 3, it was revealed that Keita will debut as a member of the project boy group Evnne and on August 9, it was announced that members Tan, Tag, Dohwan and Won had left the group.
+On August 3, it was revealed that Keita will debut as a member of the project boy group Evnne and on August 9, it was announced that members Tan, Tag, Dohwan, and Won had left the group.
 On October 5, Tag was revealed to soon debut as a member of boy group One Pact.
-On October 10, Armada Ent announced the group's pre-debut tour entitled "2023 One Pact Fan on Tour 'The Pact'" in Japan and Thailand in November 2023.
+On October 10, Armada Ent announced the group's pre-debut tour entitled 2023 One Pact Fan on Tour "The Pact" in Japan and Thailand in November 2023.
 Both Evnne and One Pact were formed with members who were former Boys Planet contestants.

+On December 8, 2025, Keita signed with Jellyfish Entertainment to continue with the group Evnne as a permanent group.
+Sometime around 2025, Ciipher's profile on R.A.I.N.
+Company's website was deleted.
+This has hinted that Ciipher has disbanded presumably.